 Discover the basic recipe for the roll cake.
 A delicious snack thanks to its airy, fluffy, and its various versions.

-This cake is a traditional recipe that combine flour, eggs and sugar, all you need for a sponge cake.
+This cake is a traditional recipe that combine simple ingredients: flour, eggs and sugar.
+All you need for a sponge cake.

 Grease and flour the pan, or line it with waxed paper or parchment paper, as directed in the recipe.
 That way, the cake will be easy to remove from the pan without tearing;

 All ingredients has to be at room temperature.

 The flour: A soft sponge demands a low-gluten flour.
 Plain flour is milled from soft wheat varieties and has low gluten content which makes it suitable for a sponge cake.